 How to watch the Thor movies in order

-How do I watch the Thor movies in order?
-Thor, the Prince of Asgard and the God of Thunder, is one of the Marvel Cinematic Universe’s greatest heroes who fought valiantly alongside the Avengers against threats like Ultron, Thanos, and even his own brother Loki.
+How do you watch the Thor movies in order?
+Thor, the Prince of Asgard and the God of Thunder is one of the Marvel Cinematic Universe’s greatest heroes who fought valiantly alongside the Avengers against threats like Ultron, Thanos, and even his own brother Loki.

-How do I watch the Thor movies in order?
+Here’s how to watch all the Thor movies in order:

 • Thor